Skip to main content

 Plan and apply the service

-Now that you have created a service and a reference to the service, you can run plan to see the infrastructure resources that will be provisioned by the module and apply to create the resources.
+Now that you have created a service and a reference to it, you can run plan to preview the infrastructure resources that will be provisioned by the module, and apply to create those resources.

 Init

-Before you can run a plan or apply, you need to run terraform init, which performs a series of initialization steps to prepare the working directory for use with Terraform.
+Before running a plan or apply, you need to execute terraform init.
+This command performs a series of initialization steps to prepare the working directory for use with terraform.

 terraform init